-- Affordable Housing Objectives This past fiscal year, HOME funds completed four (4) rehab/reconstruction projects.
-Their PY 2021 ESG Homeless Prevention funds kept 31 families, which comprised of 84 people, in their unit when facing eviction or assist them in relocating to a more affordable unit. - Homeless Objectives -PY 2021 ESG Rapid Re-housing funding assisted 9 families, which comprised of 15 people, obtain a permanent residence.
-ESG funds were also used to assist the Salvation Army's shelter operations. - Non-housing Community Development Objectives Public Facility projects ranged from water/sewer/road projects to park improvements.
+- Affordable Housing Objectives This past fiscal year, HOME funds completed three (3) rehab/reconstruction projects, and one homeowner was assisted with replacement of an on-site septic system using CDBG funding. - Homeless Objectives -PY 2021 ESG Rapid Re-housing funding assisted 9 families, which comprised of 15 people, obtain a permanent residence.
+ESG funds were also used to assist the Salvation Army's shelter operations.
+Also, 84 persons comprising 31 households were assisted with homelessness prevention assistance to maintain housing and preventing them from entering the homelessness response system. - Non-housing Community Development Objectives Public Facility projects ranged from water/sewer/road projects to park improvements.
 Public Service projects are services that a particular agency carried out.
-A brief description of PY 2021 projects are stated below:
+A brief description projects are stated below:

-Public Facility Objectives -Funds in the amount of \$1,171,874.98 were allocated to 8 projects that included water, sewer, street, septic systems and park improvements.
+Public Facility/Infrastructure Objectives -Funds in the amount of \$1,635,150 were expended on 14 projects that included water, sewer, sidewalk, street, and park improvements serving more than 22,344 persons.
+Eleven (11) of the 14 projects were completed during the last program year.

-Public Service Objectives -Funds in the amount of \$243,000 were allocated to 17 projects.
-Some of the agencies that were funded: ActionS homebound meal and transportation programs for seniors; The Boys and Girls Club's Prevention program for at-risk youths; Counseling Connections; Dream Center Back to School Bash; Brazoria County Prescription drug assistance; Junior Achievement's youth program; Brazosport Cares food pantry program; Salvation Army subsistence payments; and The Gathering Place's Alzheimer and Dementia activities.
+Public Service Objectives -Funds in the amount of \$189,716.88 were expended on 13 projects benefiting more than 2,121 persons and households.
+Some of the agencies that were funded included: ActionS homebound meal and transportation programs for seniors; The Boys and Girls Club's Prevention program for at-risk youths; Counseling Connections; Dream Center Back to School Bash; Brazoria County Prescription drug assistance; Junior Achievement's youth program; Brazosport Cares food pantry program; Salvation Army subsistence payments; and The Gathering Place's Alzheimer and Dementia activities.
 Funds were also used by a college to provide tuition and fees for students to obtain training and/or continuing education for a better paying job.

-Brazoria County also received CARES Act funds, of which ESG-CV2 in the amount of \$1,125,985 is currently being used to expand the homeless shelter in Freeport.
+Brazoria County also received CARES Act funds, of which ESG-CV2 in the amount of \$1,125,985 is currently being used to expand the homeless shelter in Freeport; and \$100,747 in CDBG-CV were expended to serve more than 9,000 persons with COVID testing services, food, and emergency subsistence during the pandemic.